PtrMan/SingularTranspiler/README.md

    1
 ```

-(9) Lists can be either ring-dependent or ring-independent and thus disappear and reappear in the scope of a function
+(9) Lists can be either ring-dependent or ring-independent and thus disappear and reappear in the list of local variables w.r.t. a procedure.

 ```
 > proc f(int b, def R, def S)